One in three Brits are retiring in the red, worrying new research shows. Here's what to do if you have problem debt and need to clear it.

 Claim all your benefits

-Research suggests that pensioners are missing out on around £5 billion a year by not claiming all the benefits they’re entitled to.
+Research suggests that pensioners are missing out on huge sums each year by not claiming all the benefits they’re entitled to.

-The GOV.UK Benefits Adviser can help you find out if you’re eligible for benefits such as Pensions Credit, housing benefit and Council Tax benefit.
+There are a few different independent benefits calculators that can help you find out if you’re eligible for benefits such as Pensions Credit and Housing Benefit.

 Read more in our guide to all the perks, tax credits and benefits available to older households.